Enterprise High Availability Mode

 Once your second platform is installed, it will also need its HA settings configured.
 Go to the Admin Dashboard for your new platform container at

-Installing the Worker in High Availability Mode #
+Installing the Worker in High Availability Mode (all versions) #

 Contact Enterprise Support #